liquity/dev/README.md

 In particular, we have:

-- Proofs that trove ordering is maintained throughout a series of liquidations and new trove openings
+- Proofs that Trove ordering is maintained throughout a series of liquidations and new Trove openings
 - A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

 PDFs of these can be found in https://github.com/liquity/dev/tree/master/packages/contracts/mathProofs